YaRN: Efficient Context Window Extension of Large Language Models: Methodology

 Whereas PI stretches all RoPE dimensions equally, we find that the theoretical interpolation bound described by PI~\citep{chen2023extending} is insufficient at predicting the complex dynamics between RoPE and the LLM's internal embeddings.
 In the following subsections, we describe the main issues with PI we have individually identified and solved, so as to give the readers the context, origin and justifications of each method which we use in concert to obtain the full YaRN method.

-\subsection{Loss of High Frequency information - "NTK-aware" Interpolation~\citep{blocntkaware}}
+\subsection{Loss of High Frequency information - "NTK-aware" interpolation}

-If we look at RoPE only from an information encoding perspective, it was shown in~\citep{tancik2020fourier}, using Neural Tangent Kernel (NTK) theory, that deep neural networks have trouble learning high frequency information if the input dimension is low and the corresponding embeddings lack high frequency components.
+If we look at rotary position embeddings (RoPE) only from an information encoding perspective, it was shown in~\citep{tancik2020fourier}, using Neural Tangent Kernel (NTK) theory, that deep neural networks have trouble learning high frequency information if the input dimension is low and the corresponding embeddings lack high frequency components.
 Here we can see the similarities: a token's positional information is one-dimensional, and RoPE expands it to an n-dimensional complex vector embedding.
 RoPE closely resembles Fourier Features~\citep{tancik2020fourier} in many aspects, as it is possible to define RoPE as a special 1D case of a Fourier Feature.
-Stretching the RoPE embeddings indiscriminately results in the loss of important high frequency details which the network needs in order to resolve tokens that are both very similar and very close together (the rotation describing the smallest distance needs to not be too small for the network to be able to detect it).

-We hypothesise that the slight increase of perplexity for short context sizes after fine-tuning on larger context sizes seen in PI~\citep{chen2023extending} might be related to this problem.
-Under ideal circumstances, there is no reason that fine-tuning on larger context sizes should degrade the performance of smaller context sizes.
+In the case of Positional Interpolation (PI), as we strech all dimensions equally by a factor $s$, it removes the high frequency components of RoPE.
+This degradation is worsened as the scaling factor $s$ grows, and at some point, the network will not be able to recover.
+Previous fine-tunes~\citep{kaiokendev}~\citep{chen2023extending}~\citep{together}~\citep{llongma} using PI were only able to achieve a scaling factor of roughly $s=8$ before the LLM's outputs starts to degrade, even after fine-tuning.

-In order to resolve the problem of losing high frequency information when interpolating the RoPE embeddings, the "NTK-aware" interpolation was developed in \citep{blocntkaware}.
+In order to alleviate this issue, the "NTK-aware" interpolation was developed in~\citep{blocntkaware}.
 Instead of scaling every dimension of RoPE equally by a factor $s$, we spread out the interpolation pressure across multiple dimensions by scaling high frequencies less and low frequencies more.
 One can obtain such a transformation in many ways, but the simplest would be to perform a base change on the value of $\theta$.

-As we want the lowest frequency to be scaled as much as linear positional scaling and the highest frequency to stay constant, we need to find a new base $b'$ such that the last dimension matches the wavelength of linear interpolation with a scale factor $s$.
-Since the original RoPE method skips odd dimensions in order to concatenate both $\cos(\frac{2\pi x}{\lambda})$ and $\sin(\frac{2\pi x}{\lambda})$ components into a single embedding, the last dimension $d\in D$ is $|D|-2$.
+The details are described in the Appendix \ref{appendix:ntkaware} and the method has seen some open-source adoptions\footnote{We note that shortly before the release of this article, Code Llama~\citep{rozière2023code} was released and uses "NTK-aware" scaling by manually scaling the base $b$ to 1M, in which they call this method as RoPE "adjusted base frequency" (ABF).}.